OuhscBbmc/data-science-practices-1/ch-style.md

 1. Favor CTEs

 1. The name of the primary key should typically contain the table.
-In the `employee` table, the key should be `empoyee_id`, not `id`.
+In the `employee` table, the key should be `employee_id`, not `id`.

 <!-- 1.
 When a boolean variable might be ambiguous, -->